AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

   * Who will manege it long-term
   * Funding

-* At this point, there probably should be an issue made in rse-projects.
+* At this point, there should be an issue made in rse-projects.

   * The readme in the `rse-timetracking repository